ryanallen/designDoc/README.md

 # Design Doc

-A product design process in github markdown that enables cross-functional teams to take an idea from napkin to scale by prioritizing learnings to produce customer-centered solutions.
+A lean product design process in markdown that enables cross-functional teams to take an idea from napkin to scale by prioritizing learnings to produce customer-centered solutions.

 ## Usage